DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Methodology

 \subsection{Segmentation accuracy estimation}

-To validate the segmentation performance of the proposed DeepMerge, three groups of accuracy assessment metrics are applied, considering over-segmentation, under-segmentation, and whole segmentation performance.
+To assess the segmentation performance of the proposed DeepMerge, two groups of accuracy assessment metrics are applied, considering over-segmentation, under-segmentation, and whole-segmentation performance.
 The first group of metrics includes \emph{precision}, \emph{recall}, and \emph{F} value \cite{zhang2015segmentation}.
 The second group of metrics includes the global over-segmentation error (\emph{GOSE}), global under-segmentation error (\emph{GUSE}), and total error (\emph{TE}) \cite{su2017local}.
-The third group includes potential segmentation error (\emph{PSE}), number of segments ratio (\emph{NSR}), and Euclidean distance (\emph{ED2}) \cite{liu2012discrepancy}.
 These measurement metrics require polygon segmentation results and vectorized reference objects, which have been proven to be effective and robust for measuring the local and global segmentation performance from various aspects.
-The calculations of these metrics are presented in Table \ref{Tab1}. \emph{S} is the set of polygon segmentation results containing \emph{M} segments \{${S}_{1}$, ${S}_{2}$, …, ${S}_{M}$\}, and \emph{R} is the set of polygon reference geo-objects containing \emph{N} reference geo-objects \{${R}_{1}$, ${R}_{2}$, …, ${R}_{N}$\}. $\left|*\right|$ represents the area of a segment. ${R}_{i,max}$ denotes the largest area reference geo-object related to the segment ${R}_{i}$, and ${R}_{i,max}$ denotes the largest area segment related to the reference geo-object ${R}_{i}$. ${R}_{ij}$ denotes the set of segments related to ${R}_{i}$. ${S}_{i}\cap{R}_{i,max}$ is the intersection of ${S}_{i}$ and ${R}_{i,max}$, and the ${S}_{i}\cup{R}_{i,max}$ the union of them.
+The calculations of these metrics are presented in Table \ref{Tab1}. \emph{S} is the set of polygon segmentation results containing \emph{M} segments \{${S}_{1}$, ${S}_{2}$, …, ${S}_{M}$\}, and \emph{R} is the set of polygon reference objects containing \emph{N} reference objects \{${R}_{1}$, ${R}_{2}$, …, ${R}_{N}$\}. $\left|*\right|$ represents the area of a segment. ${R}_{i,max}$ denotes the largest area reference object related to the segment ${R}_{i}$, and ${R}_{i,max}$ denotes the largest area segment related to the reference object ${R}_{i}$. ${R}_{ij}$ denotes the set of segments related to ${R}_{i}$. ${S}_{i}\cap{R}_{i,max}$ is the intersection of ${S}_{i}$ and ${R}_{i,max}$, and the ${S}_{i}\cup{R}_{i,max}$ the union of them.
 The difference set $\left|{R}_{i}\backslash {S}_{i,max}\right|$ contains pixels in ${R}_{i}$, but not in ${S}_{i,max}$. $\alpha$ is set as 0.5.
 The $\uparrow$ means higher values with better performance and vice versa for the $\downarrow$.